steveglachan/cf9-javaloader-jsch-sftp/README.md

 # cf9-javaloader-jsch-sftp
-Use JavaLoader to load the JSCH Java library in ColdFusion 9 web applications, to successfully make sFTP connections.
+Use JavaLoader to load the JSCH Java library in ColdFusion 9 web applications, to successfully make outbound sFTP connections.